 If you’re not into yoga, holistic therapy, adventure sports, spirituality, and meditation… should you bother visiting Rishikesh?
 Yes!
-Read my Rishikesh Travel Blog to find out how you can spend a full day at Rishikesh.
-My Rishikesh Travel Blog covers top 5 Points Never Miss When You Are in Rishikesh.
+Read my Rishikesh Travel post to find out how you can spend a full day at Rishikesh.
+My Rishikesh Travel Blog covers the top 5 Points Never Miss When You Are in Rishikesh.

 Rishikesh is a city in Dehradun district of Uttarakhand.
 Located in the bases of the Himalayas in northern India, it is known as the ‘Gateway to the Garhwal Himalayas’ and ‘Yoga Capital of the World’.
 It is known as the pilgrimage town and regarded as one of the holiest places to Hindus.
 Hindu sages and saints have visited Rishikesh since ancient times to meditate in search of higher knowledge.
 Due to the religious significance of the place, non-vegetarian food and alcohol are strictly prohibited in Rishikesh.